AED Compliance Management Software: A Complete Guide

 Understanding your obligations is key to building a compliant and effective emergency response program.
 These responsibilities generally fall into three main categories: meeting federal guidelines, following state-specific laws, and maintaining meticulous records.
 Getting a handle on these areas protects your organization and, more importantly, ensures your AED is a reliable asset in a cardiac emergency.
 A well-managed program gives you confidence that you’re prepared for the worst-case scenario and have taken the right steps to meet your legal duties.

-Meeting OSHA Guidelines
+Staying Compliant with OSHA Guidelines

 While the Occupational Safety and Health Administration (OSHA) doesn’t require AEDs in most workplaces, it does have expectations if you choose to provide them.
 OSHA views an AED as part of your overall first aid and emergency response plan.
 Because federal law classifies AEDs as medical devices, they require a doctor’s oversight to ensure they are managed correctly.
 This is often called medical direction, where a physician signs off on your program protocols.